squaredup/Community.DataOnDemand.MP/README.md

 List Processes (Data On Demand)  | Windows Computer | Lists the top 10 processes sorted by CPU usage.
 List Services (Data On Demand)   | Windows Computer | Lists the name and status of services.

-**Note** Windows tasks support returning data in json, however this is only supported if PowerShell v3 or later are availible on the target agent.
+**Note:** Windows tasks support returning data in json, however this is only supported if PowerShell v3 or later are availible on the target agent.

 ## Help and Assistance